MinchinWeb/strathcona-power-website/content/pages/30-microgeneration.md

     </div>  <!-- container -->
 </section>

-To sign up for this rate, complete a "normal" setup, and then send our Customer Care team an [email](mailto:customercare@strathconapower.ca?subject=Solar Club signup) that you'd like to be on our Mirogeneration rate!
+To sign up for this rate, complete a "normal" setup, and click the "Got Solar?" box on the first page of the signup form.
+On the backend, we'll monitor your generation and consumption, and optimize your pricing using AI, so you don't have to worry about managing your switchover date.

 This rate is available to all mircogenerators in the province; you don't have to have solar (micro-hydro or a windmill anyone?).
 If you have any questions